Benefactorum Recordatio Jucundissima Est

 Jane Burnett - Chair of Governors

-Link Governor for Leadership and Management
+Link Governor for Leadership and Governance

 A geography graduate and a trained teacher, Jane spent 25 years in the teaching profession, culminating in headship.
 Following headship, Jane set up her own education consultancy specialising in leadership development and school improvement.